dcernst/dcernst.github.io/_posts/2012-12-20-ibl-best-practices-session-at-mathfest-2013.md

 In my opinion, the session was a huge success!
 We had a total of 22 talks covering a variety of IBL-related topics, which was almost twice as many as any other session.
 In fact, we had so many speakers, we had to split the session into three sub-sessions over two days.
 Moreover, most of the talks had a packed audience.

 A few weeks ago, we submitted an abstract to the [MAA][4] to organize a similar session and we recently found out that our proposal was accepted.
 Yay!
-We&#8217;ll be soliciting abstracts for talks soon.
+We'll be soliciting abstracts for talks soon.
 If you are interested in giving a talk, please [contact me][5] or one of the other organizers.

 MathFest 2013 takes place on August 1-3, 2013 in Hartford, CT.
 Mark your calendars!